What Is the Grant Writing Process? The 8 Steps I Follow

 Personnel

-In the personnel section, list any people who will be involved in your research.
+In the personnel section, list any people involved in your research.
 You should also include a brief biography of each collaborator and their qualifications for working on this project.

-The budget details how much money or resources you need to complete the project objectives.
-In addition to listing hard costs such as materials and services, evaluate the surprise costs as well.
+The grant proposal budget details the money or resources you need to complete the project objectives.
+In addition to listing hard costs such as materials and services, evaluate the surprise costs.
 They may add to the entire budget in the course of project execution.

 Timeline

-The timeline is where you list the beginning and end dates for your project.
-This also includes any milestones that are either tentative or already completed along with an explanation of what these mean.
+The timeline is where you list your project’s beginning and end dates.
+It also includes any tentative or already completed milestones, along with an explanation of what these mean.

 References for Grant Proposals